P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Little Tiles - When using "Little Tiles" disable the "JEI" overlay or the preview will not work.
 I know there are lighting issues in the preview render but I am unsure how to solve them right now.
 Do not try to use the "Slice" option because it is very buggy.
 Check this link out for more details on how to use this mod. " https://github.com/CreativeMD/LittleTiles/wiki "

+* Pixelmon - If at any point your playing and your battle refuses to end simply do "/endbattle" as a command.

 # Features

 * Build-centric - If you build it they will come.
 Legit a ton of ways to do basically anything.